microsoft/app-innovation-workshop/Walkthrough Guide/05 Web API/README.md

  ![Create new App Service Plan](Assets/AppServiceDeployed.png)

+### 1.5 Deploy your own apps to App Service
+ Azure App Service has many options for how to deploy our code.
+These include continuous integration, that link to Visual Studio Team Services or GitHub, integrations with cloud storage providers like OneDrive and the venerable but trusty ftp mechanisms.
+If none of those suit you, you can publish right from Visual Studio.

+---
 # Less than obvious best pratices
 You've now deployed your first App Service instance!
 We'll now review some 'Pro tips' to help you get the most out of your Azure service.